Ohio Deer License: What License do You Need to Hunt Deer in Ohio?

 Meet Hunter Education Requirements

-Hunter education is a prerequisite for purchasing a hunting license in Ohio for individuals born on or after January 1, 1975.
+All first-time hunting license buyers in Ohio—except apprentice license buyers—must successfully complete a hunter education course before purchasing a hunting license (or meet ODNR’s listed proof/attestation options).
 The course covers essential topics such as firearm safety, wildlife conservation, and hunting ethics.

 Ohio offers hunter education courses both in-person and online to accommodate different learning preferences.

-For detailed information on hunter education requirements and course options, visit https://recademics.com/hunting/Ohio.
+For detailed information on hunter education requirements and course options, visit https://ohiodnr.gov/discover-and-learn/education-training/hunter-education/huntered-courses or https://recademics.com/hunting/Ohio.

 How to Buy a Ohio Hunting License